angular-university/angular-advanced-course/README.md

 # Installing the Angular CLI

-With the following command the angular-cli will be installed globally in your machine:
+With the following command the angular-cli will be installed globally in your machine, as well as Yarn:

-    npm install -g @angular/cli
+    npm install -g @angular/cli yarn

 # How To install this repository